xluthi/chickencoopdoor_esp8266/README.md

 ## Compilation ##

 In order to compile this sketch, you need a specific version of the PubSubClient: please download it on GitHub: https://github.com/xluthi/pubsubclient.
-You'll also need to install RTClib from Adafruit (https://github.com/adafruit/RTClib).
+You'll also need to install RTClib from Adafruit (https://github.com/adafruit/RTClib) and the Blynk library (https://blynk.io).

-Before compiling, create a `private.h` file based on the provided `private_example.h` file: it should contain your Wifi settings, as well as the MQTT broker parameters.
+Before compiling, create a `private.h` file based on the provided `private_example.h` file: it should contain your Wifi settings, the MQTT broker parameters, and your Blynk token.

 The code contains a lot of debug statements.
 If those are not required, comment the `#define DEBUG` at the beginning of the main file.